RIVEL RESEARCH GROUP – PRIVACY NOTICE

 (g) register for and/or attend our events;

-(h) submit a CV, submit an application to a job vacancy, or attend an interview or assessment; and
+(h) submit a CV, submit an application to a job vacancy, attend an interview or assessment, become an employee or independent contractor; and

-(i) and ‘follow’, ‘like’, post to or interact with our social media accounts, including LinkedIn, Twitter, Youtube and Google+.
+(i) and ‘follow’, ‘like’, post to or interact with our social media accounts, including LinkedIn, Twitter and YouTube.

 3.1.2 The information you provide to us will include (depending on the circumstances):